rte-antares-rpackage/antares-rpackageUtils/README.md

 or directly with a website : https://builder.r-hub.io/

-# Use this convention naming
+# Naming convention in antaresPackages

 Google R'Style, see : https://google.github.io/styleguide/Rguide.xml#identifiers